 1. Inter Neighborhood Travel

 The Sims 3 too allowed you to travel to the other neighborhoods.
 However, it wasn’t as convenient as one would have liked to.
 You had to freeze the time for all the characters in your home neighborhood before you could set out for the other one.
 EA has made neighborhood travel a little easier.
-The other neighborhoods load quickly and you do not loose the timeline of the original.
+The other neighborhoods load quickly and you do not lose the timeline of the original.
 You can make multiple trips without affecting the existing neighborhood gameplay.
 You can also travel to the future worlds such as Adventures and University of the World, which are being featured again in The Sims 4 after The Sims 3.
 Back and forth commutes from home in suburbs to work in metro cities is also easier.

 Create-a-Sim is probably the most exciting and handy feature that the Sims series has to offer.
 This tool lets you create and customize the Sims to make them look more like the people you know (or have imagined).
 In The Sims 4, this tool is more advanced and more intuitive than what was in any of its predecessors.
 While you can still choose the body features and dimensions from the set of presets, you can also manipulate them by dragging.
-You can alter the height, body size, eye type, cheek bones, mouth and just about everything.
+You can alter the height, body size, eye type, cheekbones, mouth, and just about everything.
 The latest installment of the game also offers new personalities.
 While The Sims 3 offered 5 personality traits, The Sims 4 has only four.
 But, the collection of traits has become bigger.
 The traits also are more relevant to the gameplay and lives of the characters.
 What’s more exciting is that Sims 4 gameplay offers new animation styles with the traits that can be set to match the character’s personality.

 3. Emotions Play a Bigger Role

 Yes, emotions will have a bigger role to play in the new The Sims 4.
 The moods and state of mind of the Sims will be more perceptive in their faces.
 This will also have a big impact on the Sims’ interaction with the world.
-For instance, an uptight Sim will have to be worked on more before he or she could be the part of any sort of merrymaking.
+For instance, an uptight Sim will have to be worked on more before he or she could be part of any sort of merrymaking.
 Emotions will also influence the Sims’ ambitions and will be a deciding factor as to when they earn the bonuses.
 It seems social interactions between the Sims will be more lifelike than before and will offer greater depths.

 4. Building Tools Offer More Flexibility

 Construction and house designing rules are far more forgiving in The Sims 4 than they where in The Sims 3.
 Designing a house to your liking and preferences is so much easier now.
 If you made a mistake, do not worry.
 You can correct it almost effortlessly.
-For instance, if you placed a building in the wrong spot you will have no need to bring down everything and start from the scratch; you will be able to move the entire building and place it at the desired spot.
+For instance, if you placed a building in the wrong spot you will have no need to bring down everything and start from scratch; you will be able to move the entire building and place it at the desired spot.
 You can give an entirely new shape to your rooms or roof with a simple drag.
 You can also swap the positions of the rooms in the house.
 For instance, if you think you created a bathroom where your kitchen should be, with just a few clicks you will be able to interchange their positions.
 You also have access to prefabricated rooms too, a feature that was missing when The Sims 3 was originally released.

 5. Enhanced Game Engine

 The Sims 3 received a few expansions over the years after its release.
 These expansions aimed at enhancing the gameplay and patching some of the issues that bugged the game.
-Expansions sure did changed the overall gaming experience but not always necessarily in good ways.
+Expansions sure did change the overall gaming experience but not always necessarily in good ways.
 Some expansions were too advanced for the existing game engine to handle and manage.
 As a result, we experienced slowness, lags, and noticeable glitches.
 Some users also reported frequent crashes after installing the expansion packs.
 In fact, some of the mods that intended to solve some reported problems end up making them even worse.

 The issue was clearly with the game engine which wasn’t advanced enough to accommodate such futuristic changes.
-Nearly half a decade lapsed between the release of The Sims 3 and The Sims 4.
+Nearly half a decade elapsed between the release of The Sims 3 and The Sims 4.
 This gave developers ample amount of time to figure out the problem and fix it.
 The Sims 4 has a far more advanced game engine that is guaranteed to offer you a smoother, more stable gaming experience not only with the original game but also with the expansion packs.

-Must Play : Games Like World of Warcraft
+Must Play: Games Like World of Warcraft

 TOOLS AND FEATURES DROPPED IN THE SIMS 4